bagitag/kotlin-spring-boot-web-service-template/README.md

 ### Prerequisites

 The application needs to connect to a database to be able to run the integration tests.
 By default, [Testcontainers](https://github.com/testcontainers/) is used to start a database in a Docker container.
-If you do not have Docker installed please enable the development Maven profile, to use an in-memory database, by adding the following profile to the Maven command:
+If you do not have Docker installed please enable the development Maven profile, to use an in-memory database, by adding the following to the Maven command:

 ```-Pdev```